Chuong Nguyen

 I am a Ph.D. candidate in the Department of Aerospace and Mechanical Engineering at University of Southern California, Los Angeles.
 I work at the Dynamic Robotics and Control Laboratory and am fortunate to be advised by Prof. Quan Nguyen.
 I obtained my M.S. degrees from University of Southern California and Gwangju Institute of Science and Technology.

 I am honored to receive Viterbi Fellowship and AME Department Fellowship from USC.
-I am fortunate to collaborate with Prof. Nikolay Atanasov (UC San Diego), and Dr. Guillaume Bellegarda (EPFL, Switzerland)
+I am fortunate to collaborate with Prof. Nikolay Atanasov (UC San Diego), Dr. Guillaume Bellegarda (EPFL, Switzerland), and Dr. Thai Duong (Rice University).

 Email / Google Scholar / Github